 Merv is a cultural translator who helps the Indigenous and non-Indigenous worlds find ways to work together to reach a client’s goals.
-First Nations are emerging as leaders in development initiatives across Canada.
+Indigenous peoples are emerging as leaders in development initiatives across Canada.
 Merv can successfully bring together Indigenous and commercial interests to move projects forward that benefit of local communities.

 With his diverse network of contacts and skills in relationship-building, combined with his public policy experience and training, Merv is a valued partner.
 Over more than two decades at McLeod Wood Associates, he’s proven to be skilled at diffusing tensions and fostering dialogue.
 And valued in achieving win-win outcomes.